 Organic, or natural shapes in design, are associated with nature.
 In other words, they often look similar to things found in nature – like plants, animals, and rocks.
 They tend to be characterized by curving lines and a lack of symmetry.
 Unlike geometric shapes, organic shapes look far less solid and precise without stiff corners or straight lines.

 Organic shapes have meaning in design that may differ a little bit depending on the particular shape you’re using.

 For example, if you use a wave shape in your design, your viewer will probably associate it with freedom and flow.
 If you use a leaf or a flower shape, your design might evoke the feeling of nature and delicacy.

 When you hear the term abstract shapes, you might think of abstract art and curving shapes that don’t really look like anything in particular.
 You’re probably thinking of organic shapes, which we covered above.

 It’s a mistake many people make, because abstract shapes – and even abstract art, are all about interpretation.
 It doesn’t actually matter if the abstract shape looks more organic or geometric – it’s more about the process and the context behind it.

 A good example of an abstract shape is an icon.
-For example, in our Tailwind dashboard, there are six icons on the left navigation menu.
+For example, in our Tailwind dashboard, there are several icons on the left navigation menu.
 These are all abstract shapes that reference what is in that menu tab.